|

 Rep. Virginia Foxx agreed, saying the Bible "offers up hope when

 circumstances are dire and is a source of strength."
-For the

 organizers and participants, National Bible Week isn't just a ceremony or